marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 ### IPv4 Address Assignment

-Due to IPv4 scarcity, IXP are typically assigned much less spacious IPv4 prefixes than IPv6 prefixes.
+Due to IPv4 scarcity, IXP are typically assigned much less spacious Production IPv4 prefixes than Production IPv6 prefixes.
 Therefore, the IXP, in cooperation with every Supporting Speaker and Legacy Speaker, MUST decide on an IPv4 prefix (or a set of IPv4 prefixes) short enough to accommodate the number of Clients in the IXP network.
 This prefix MAY be different for different Clients.
 This prefix is called Client-specific local prefix (CSLP).

 For every Supporting and Legacy Speaker, the IXP then adds another column for every CSLP to the LAT, completing it to a Specific Local Address Table (SLAT).